 Taipei, April 27 (CNA) The top U.S. representative to Taiwan on Monday urged lawmakers to approve a "comprehensive" defense budget, as the Legislature prepared to resume cross-party negotiations on a Cabinet-proposed NT$1.25 trillion (US$39.77 billion) special spending bill.

-In an interview with the China Times, Raymond Greene, head of the American Institute in Taiwan, said it was "vital for Taiwan to pass a comprehensive budget package," calling it a critical signal to the international community and essential to ensuring Taiwan acquires the full range of defense capabilities it has requested.
+In an interview with the China Times, Raymond Greene, director of the American Institute in Taiwan, said it was "vital for Taiwan to pass a comprehensive budget package," calling it a critical signal to the international community and essential to ensuring Taiwan acquires the full range of defense capabilities it has requested.

 The remarks came as Legislative Speaker Han Kuo-yu (韓國瑜) prepared to convene a meeting of party caucus leaders later in the day to negotiate key provisions in the bill, including procurement priorities and the overall funding cap, after earlier talks failed to reach consensus.